bogdan-muntean/javascript-exercises/Edabit-Exercises/easy-Edabit.md

 Notes
 All test arrays will have at least one element and are valid.
   -----------------------------------------
-6.Is it Time for Milk and Cookies?
+6. Is it Time for Milk and Cookies?

 Christmas Eve is almost upon us, so naturally we need to prepare some milk and cookies for Santa!
 Create a function that accepts a Date object and returns true if it's Christmas Eve (December 24th) and false otherwise.
 Keep in mind JavaScript's Date month is 0 based, meaning December is the 11th month while January is 0.